kebluis/buzzer/README.md

 # buzzer-app-challenge

-## READ ME PLEASE?
-Just some disclaimers.
-It means a lot.
+## Just some few pointers before starting.
 THANKS!

 All states aren't persistent.
 As much as possible don't refresh the page to retain the data.